Hip tendonitis: how long does it last?

 It is formed by the insertion of the head of the femur inside the semicircular edge of the acetabulum (acetabulum).
 It's a ball joint maintained by several elements.

-• A fibro-cartilage called acetabular labrum which serves as a joint between the femoral head and the rim of the acetabulum.
+• A fibro-cartilage called the acetabular labrum which serves as a joint between the femoral head and the edge of the acetabular cavity.

 • The ligaments: ilio-femoral de bertin (in front), pubofemoral (back) and ischio-femoral.